-- our providing timely written notice of our election to pay all or part of the make-whole premium in shares of our common stock. - our common stock to be issued as payment for the make-whole premium being approved for listing on a U.S. national securities exchange or the Nasdaq National Market, the Nasdaq SmallCap Market or any similar system of automated dissemination of quotations of securities, - there being sufficient authorized but unissued (or issued but not outstanding) shares of common stock to issue the issue the shares of common stock in connection with the make-whole premium, and such shares of common stock will upon issue, be duly and validly issued and fully paid and nonassessable and free of any preemptive or similar rights, and - the receipt by the trustee of an (1) officers' certificate stating that the terms of the issuance of the shares of common stock are in conformity with the indenture, (2) an opinion of counsel to the effect that the shares of common stock to be issued by us in payment of the fundamental change conversion in respect of the notes have been duly authorized and, when issued and delivered pursuant to the terms of the indenture in payment of such make-whole premium will be validly issued, fully paid and non-assessable and (3) an officer's certificate, stating that the conditions to the issuance of the shares of common stock have been satisfied.
+- · our providing timely written notice of our election to pay all or part of the make-whole premium in shares of our common stock, - our common stock to be issued as payment for the make-whole premium being approved for listing on a U.S. national securities exchange or the Nasdaq National Market, the Nasdaq SmallCap Market or any similar system of automated dissemination of quotations of securities, - there being sufficient authorized but unissued (or issued but not outstanding) shares of our common stock to issue such shares of our common stock in connection with the make-whole premium, and such shares of common stock will upon issue, be duly and validly issued and fully paid and nonassessable and free of any preemptive or similar rights, and - the receipt by the trustee of an (1) officers' certificate stating that the terms of the issuance of the shares of common stock are in conformity with the indenture, (2) an opinion of counsel to the effect that the shares of common stock to be issued by us as payment for the make whole premium in respect of the notes have been duly authorized and, when issued and delivered pursuant to the terms of the indenture in connection with the payment of such make-whole premium will be validly issued, fully paid and non-assessable and (3) an officer's certificate, stating that the conditions to the issuance of the shares of our common stock have been satisfied.